 When Mike Harding dubbed Winter Wilson as one of the hardest working duos on the circuit, he'd clearly done his homework.
-In 2019 aside from touring around the UK, Winter Wilson performed in Australia, Spain, Belgium and Canada.
-They also released Live & Unconventional, the long-awaited live album, recorded on tour and at Cropredy Festival (video here) with folk rock icons Fairport Convention.
-The reviews have been exceptional:-
+UK based, Kip Winter and Dave Wilson have performed in Germany, Australia, Spain, Canada, Belgium and New Zealand.
+They've released a string of critically acclaimed albums, one of the highlights being Live & Unconventional.
+The live album, recorded on tour and at Cropredy Festival (video here) with folk rock icons Fairport Convention.
+The reviews were exceptional:-

 "If you need evidence of just how special the duo Winter Wilson is, then Live & Unconventional delivers in abundance."
 Steve Caseman, RnR magazine

 "This is a brilliant, exceptionally well-recorded live album that really does convince that Kip and Dave are well and truly at the top of their game."
 David Kidman, Living Tradition Magazine.

 It is in live performance where these two really excel.
-Now in their 9th year as full-time musicians, Kip Winter and Dave Wilson bring a sense of intimacy to every venue, blending superb, often hard-hitting original songs, stunning harmonies and musicianship with sometimes hilarious humour and tales of life on the road.
+Kip Winter and Dave Wilson bring a sense of intimacy to every venue, blending superb, often hard-hitting original songs, stunning harmonies and musicianship with sometimes hilarious humour and tales of life on the road.
 Kip (vocals, accordion, guitar, flute) "simply has a voice to die for” ( John Roffey, Maverick Magazine), whilst Dave (vocals, guitar and banjo) is now rightly recognized as being amongst the top tier of British songwriters, with his songs sung in folk clubs across the UK and beyond.
 Together, their voices are sublime.

 You will laugh; you may cry.
 You will certainly want to see them again!